 Facebook is the largest social network on the planet.
 Businesses can set up an online page on Facebook as a way to promote their business activities and connect with their customers.
 With a Facebook Page, Facebook users can become a FAN of your company or product.
 They become a FAN when they press the LIKE button at the top of your page.

 FANS of your Facebook business page can be updated on your current events, products and other essential information.
 You can even ask advice from your followers if you're considering carrying a new product or changing your business hours.

 Facebook Pros for a Business

-- Facebook has over 40 million active small business pages.
+- Facebook has over 80 million active small and medium-sized business pages.

 It allows you to create custom pages, have conversations with your customers, and easily post photos and videos.
 Creating a Facebook Business Page is FREE.

 Facebook removed over 500 million fake accounts in the beginning of 2018.